classgraph/classgraph/README.md

 ### Examples

-The following code prints the name of all classes annotated with an annotation of the form `@com.xyz.Route("/pages/home.html")`, along with the annotation parameter value.
+The following code prints the name of all classes in the package `com.xyz` or its subpackages, anywhere on the classpath or module path, that are annotated with an annotation of the form `@com.xyz.Route("/pages/home.html")`, along with the annotation parameter value.
 This is accomplished without loading or initializing any of the scanned classes.

 ```java
 String pkg = "com.xyz";